emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

 kubectl apply -f qotm-deploy.yaml
 ```

-Now, you will need to configure a service for Ambassador to route requests to.
+Now, you will need to configure a service for Ambassador Edge Stack to route requests to.
 The following service will:

-- Create a `Mapping` to tell Ambassador to originate TLS using the `ambassador-consul` `TLSContext` configured earlier.
+- Create a `Mapping` to tell Ambassador Edge Stack to originate TLS using the `ambassador-consul` `TLSContext` configured earlier.
-- Route requests to Ambassador to the Connect sidecar in the QoTM pod using the statically assigned Consul port: `20000`.
+- Route requests to Ambassador Edge Stack to the Connect sidecar in the QoTM pod using the statically assigned Consul port: `20000`.

 ```yaml
 ---